abooij/wiwikwlhott/variants.rst

 Book HoTT
 ---------

 Book HoTT is the type theory described in the HoTT book.
-It is intensional MLTT with a hierarchy of universes indexed by positive numerals, and additionally:
+The theory is given initially as intensional MLTT with a hierarchy of universes indexed by positive numerals, and univalence as an :term:`axiom` (and function extensionality as a theorem).

--  univalence as an axiom (and function extensionality as a theorem),
+In addition, the HoTT book has an (intentionally) unspecified ability to obtain higher inductive types, and some examples are given:

 -  :math:`n`-truncation,
 -  suspension types,
 -  pushouts,